The “Fore & Aft Quill” ~My Simple Midge Pattern

 Thread: Veevus 14/0 green or gray

-Hackles: light dun on aft, ginger fore
+Hackles: light dun on aft, ginger forward

 Body: Light gray, black, or green quill